DyadLang/DyadIssues/README.md

 # DyadIssues: Bug Reports and Feature Requests for Dyad

-Dyad is a stub Github repository for reporting issues on Dyad.
+DyadIssues is a stub Github repository for reporting issues on Dyad.

 ## When Should This Repository Be Used Instead of support@juliahub.com?